awesome-workshop/docker-singularity-hats/_episodes/10-cms-cvmfs-docker.md

 # Use a VNC server inside the container

 Some people prefer to work with VNC rather than X11.
 I've even been told that this is preferable by some of my colleagues who use Windows 10.
+Using VNC avoids opengl+x11+? graphical incompatibilities.
 In order to facilitate this use case, the image comes with a built-in VNC server and noVNC+WebSockify, so that the host can connect via a web browser.

 To run a VNC server inside the container you will need to open two ports using the options `-P -p 5901:5901 -p 6080:6080`.
 Once you're inside the container, use the command `start_vnc` to start the VNC server.